inveniosoftware/docs-invenio-rdm/docs/develop/process.md

 These are the two principles that made the community come together in the first place and kick-off the development of InvenioRDM.

-Putting these two principles are the core of our development means among other things that:
+Putting these two principles at the core of our development means among other things that:

 - We must make tough choices on which features to add or what not - building everything does not make for a good user experience.
 - We should spend the time and dedication needed for creating mockups, talking to users and testing our assumptions.
 - We must consider performance - an excellent UX is not enough if it does not scale.

+### Vision

+The vision of InvenioRDM is to build the repository world's "GitHub/GitLab" alike platform.
+We understand this as:

+- **Empower users to self-organize** - Users must be empowered to get their job done without the platform or administrators getting in their way.
+- **Provide a simple and powerful user experience** - Simple features can be very powerful and can accommodate a large number of use cases.
+Being able to do everything, often results in users not being able to do anything.
+- **Distribute curation** - The repository platform should empower people with the skills and knowledge to curate the content, as our platforms starts accepting larger and larger quantities of content.
+- **Enabling conversations** - A key part of the GitHub/GitLab like platforms is that they enable a conversations.

 ### Design: Mockups, RFCs and UX